MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 - Get explanations or step-by-step guidance on various tasks.
 For example, ask "Help me understand dimensions" or "How do I post a sales order."
 - Understand the purpose and typical use of individual fields.
 When you choose **Ask Copilot** in a tooltip for a field, chat opens with an Explain prompt for the field name and Copilot provides information about it.
 Copilot links to the articles it referenced, so it's easy to verify the description.

-  Copilot's responses are sourced from the official Dynamics 365 Business Central documentation available on Microsoft Learn at [Dynamics 365 Business Central documentation](/dynamics365/business-central/).
+Copilot's sources responses from the official information available on Microsoft Learn at [Dynamics 365 Business Central documentation](/dynamics365/business-central/).

 Using chat with Copilot streamlines your workflow by bypassing traditional navigation and product help.